-For me at least, this is the easiest, but not necessarily for you; especially as processed meat is also very high on the list of the causes of cancer.
+For me at least, this is the easiest, but not necessarily for you; especially as processed meat is also very high on the list of the causes of malignancies.

 Keep bacon for high and holy days, and certainly no more than once a week.

-A diet low in whole grains they list as the cause of 5.9% of heart stroke diabetes deaths.
+The list a diet low in whole grains as the cause of 5.9% of heart, stroke and diabetic deaths.

 Corn on the cob is a wonderful whole grain and eaten freshly picked is not fattening.
 Visit the farmers' markets.

 Whilst the research refers only to sugar sweetened drinks, those artificially sweetened with saccharine and aspartame contribute too to metabolic syndrome.